makma/firewall_2.0/readme.md

 ---

-This section contrasts the old and new approaches, highlighting how Firewall 2.0 brings more flexibility and real-time decision-making to request handling.
-Let me know if you'd like further adjustments!

 ### Solution

 This guide demonstrates how to implement account takeover protection using a modern firewall solution—before traffic even reaches your origin server.
 At the edge, we will utilize device intelligence data provided by [Fingerprint](https://fingerprint.com), enabling dynamic decisions such as blocking, flagging, logging, or challenging requests based on browser and environment analysis.
 Rather than relying on static IP-based rules (or similar), this method adapts in real-time based on dynamic context.